Data Training Webinars

 The Farm Income and Wealth Statistics are based, in part, on responses from the Agricultural Resource Management Survey (ARMS) which is the U.S. Department of Agriculture’s primary source of information on the production practices, resource use, and economic well-being of America’s farms and ranches.
 With the ERS ARMS Data Dissemination Tool, users can view and download data that summarize production practices, resource use, and financial well-being across different types of farms and ranches.

-In this webinar, ERS Senior Economist Carrie Litkowski will provide an overview of the Farm Income and Wealth Statistics Data and data visualizations available on the ERS website.
+In this webinar, ERS Senior Economist Carrie Litkowski provide an overview of the Farm Income and Wealth Statistics Data and data visualizations available on the ERS website.
 ERS Agricultural Economist Dipak Subedi will explain how to use the ARMS Data Dissemination Tool.

 AUGUST 11, 2022